Mifta24/auto-quotes/README.md

 # 📜 Daily Quote

-> "You can do two things at once, but you can't focus effectively on two things at once."
+> "It is dangerous to be right in matters on which the established authorities are wrong."
-> — **Gary Keller**
+> — **Voltaire**

 ---